FedericoPonzi/tlaplus-formatter/README.md

 Because it uses SANY underneath (TLC's parser), your spec needs to first succeed SANY's parsing process; otherwise the formatter won't be able to reformat your file.

----

-## Development

-Some of the `constants` used in the code are coming from SANY's codebase, specifically from this file:
-`src/tla2sany/st/SyntaxTreeConstants.java` (check [tlaplus repo](https://github.com/tlaplus/tlaplus/)).